nljubic/Who-feeds-the-world/index.md

 <div style=" margin:0 auto; width: 10%;"><img src="plots/tractor.png" alt="-" style="text-align:center;"></div>

-### What are the most important features in the sense of the most influence on the Gross Domestic Product ?
+### Which features are the most influential features on the Gross Domestic Product ?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In order to discover those features we proceed with different features selection methods:
-- Knowledge based:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We have at out disposal three different kind of features: production, import export.
-E.g. : The import of maize in tonnes (for all countries,  every year).
-The export of avocado (for all countries, every year).
-Firstly we only look at the production features.
-From those we only select a subset.
-They are selected according to the amount they contribute to the total of the world production.
-We select the top 20 features, ie the 20 features that contribute the most to the total amount  of produced goods in the world.
-Secondly, we select in the import and export type features the corresponding features to the production type.
-We end up with 60 features in total, 20 production type, 20 import type and 20 export type.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We proceed after to an other selection method.
-We are interested in features that are correlated to the GDP in order to have an interpretable model.
-- Filter method:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We decide to only keep features that are sufficiently correlated to the GDP.
-We choose a decide a threshold to reduce to approximately 10 features.

-- Embedded method:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We fit a LASSO model.
-It does, while fitting, a feature selection by putting relevant weights to the kept features and a zero weight to the rejected features.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We find that the  goods that most influences the GDP are soybean, tomatoes, Maize, Wheat , Cattle live animals and pigs amongst other.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We use **knowledge** based method and more **technical**,  data analysis algorithm, to select the feature.
+However we expect to see the most traded goods as the most influential ones.
+We find that the goods that most influences the GDP are **soybean, tomatoes, maize, wheat, cattle live animals and pigs** amongst other.

-I&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; t is an interesting result that is easily understandable.
-Take soybean for example.
-This crop is one of the most produced.
+It is an interesting result that is easily understandable.
+Take **soybean** for example.
+This crop is one of the **most produced**.
 The mains exporter are the US, Brasil and Argentina and the main importer is China.
-Around 330 millions tonnes of soybean was produced in 2018.
-It is vastly used to feed animals.
+Around **330 millions tonnes** of soybean was produced in 2018.
+It is vastly used to **feed animals**.
 It is thus coherent to see such an important good be selected by our model.
 We see also that wheat, oats, cattle live and pigs are present.
 This again is easily understandable.
-It is sufficient to look at our eating habit to convince ourself that those goods plays an important role in the GDP.
-Below is the full list of the selected features,.
+It is sufficient to look at our **eating habit** to convince ourself that those goods plays an important role in the GDP.
+Below is the full list of the selected features:

 - Soybeans Crops Production tonnes
 - Tomatoes Crops Production tonnes